 - 1. Calls and conducts all meetings of the Library Promotion and Tenure Committee. - 2.
 Serves as the official representative and spokesperson for the Committee. - 3.
 Calls for the election of committee members before the end of the Spring Semester. - 4.
 Records the Committee's vote totals for each candidate in the recommendation submitted by the Committee to the Dean. - 5.
-Contacts external reviewers and arranges for letters to be sent. - 6.
-Forwards letters from external reviewers to the Dean of the Library. - 7.
-Appoints, when needed, a subcommittee to consider the promotion of College Faculty. - 8.
-Reviews conflicts of interest with the Committee. - 9.
-Submits the Committee's recommendation to the Dean of the Library for inclusion in the candidate's portfolio. - 10.
-Destroys all ballots used in votes at the end of the Committee's balloting process. - 11.
-Meets with the Dean of the Library to develop the Library Promotion and Tenure Timetable for the academic year.

-- 12. Calls and conducts orientations and workshops relevant to the promotion and tenure process. - 13.
-Serves as the contact person between the Library Promotion and Tenure Committee and faculty search committees. - 14.
+Appoints, when needed, a subcommittee to consider the promotion of College Faculty. - 6.
+Reviews conflicts of interest within the Committee. - 7.
+Submits the Committee's recommendation to the Dean of the Library for inclusion in the candidate's portfolio. - 8.
+Destroys all ballots used in votes at the end of the Committee's balloting process. - 9.
+Meets with the Dean of the Library to develop the Library Promotion and Tenure Timetable for the academic year. - 10.
+Calls and conducts orientations and workshops relevant to the promotion and tenure process. - 11.
+Serves as the contact person between the Library Promotion and Tenure Committee and faculty search committees. - 12.
 Calls meetings of the Committee to meet with faculty candidates and submits the Committee's recommendation for rank and tenure or years of credit for prior service to the Dean with copies to the search committee chair and the members of the Library Promotion and Tenure Committee.